-Having mastered graphic design, Mostafa was hired as a volunteer in our team1.
+Having mastered graphic design, Mostafa was hired as a volunteer in our team .
 There was a country-wide photography competition ongoing with an intriguing prize, for which Mostafa shot a photo and sent his photo through.
-Surprisingly, he won a prize of 10 gold coins equivalent to back at that time 20 million Iranian Tomans (around 4,000 Euros at the time).
+Surprisingly, he won a prize of 10 gold coins equivalent to 20 million Iranian Tomans (around 4,000 Euros at the time).
 I was happy for him and for his family, since I was assuming many of the family’s economic problems would be resolved with this money, and the mother might go for an eye operation.
 In disbelief, I learned that Mostafa had spent all the money on a high-priced camera he had always wished to have!

 Feeling happy for him, I turned off the computer, smiling about the decision he had made.

 A few days later, the team threw a small party to celebrate Mostafa’s achievement.
 He received a picture frame as a gift followed by the team’s applause.
 Everybody was curious about the reason for his decision, so we asked him about it.
 With a smile he gave a short reply: “If I did not buy it now, I would never again have the chance to buy it.
 I want to continue photography and I would need a good camera”.
 But it was more than just a good camera.
 It was the latest version; a super professional camera hardly anyone can afford.
 The team’s supervisor suggested that might have been good if Mostafa had bought a normal cheaper camera and used the rest of the money for other stuff.
 Mostafa remained silent with the smile still on his face.
 It seemed like he had a lot to say but just chose not to.